10 Beer Trends Your Restaurant Needs To Know

 We’ve all heard of wine pairings, offering a curated pairing menu is a great way for the customer to experience a new type of wine and for the restaurant to upsell.
 The same methodology can be used for beer.
-As craft beer has taken the industry by storm, its foothold on fine dining menus is becoming more popularized.
+As craft beer has taken the industry by storm, its foothold on fine dining menus is becoming more popularised.
 And with the advent of culinary beer-focused breweries, beers are being brewed with food pairings in mind.
 Update your menu and educate your staff to be able to pair each dish with a delicious wine and beer.

 Local Craft Beer

 The term ‘craft beer’ gets thrown around a lot.
-Simply stated, craft beer is beer made in a traditional, non-mechanized way by a small brewery.
+Simply stated, craft beer is beer made in a traditional, non-mechanised way by a small brewery.
 And the idea that people take great pride in drinking locally, or from their local watering hole, is important for restaurants to know.
 Restaurants need to highlight and educate their staff about the local breweries and market this knowledge to their diners.
 People feel more connected to their order knowing that they are supporting their local economy and have a cultural tie to the beer they are drinking.

 Raise The Bar With These Beers